 For drivers, the region’s street grid can get complicated at times because of hills and lakes that get in the way.
 If you’re confining your driving to downtown, know that the downtown street grid is diagonal, but straightens out north of Denny Way (near Seattle Center) and south of Yesler Way, about where SoDo begins.

 Even if your reason for coming to Seattle is sports travel, the region has so much more to offer.
-Here are just some of the things to see and do in Seattle when you’re not watching the sports teams:
+Here’s a guide to some of the things to see and do in Seattle when you’re not watching the sports teams:

 The great outdoors

-The following is a brief list of well-known establishments that a visitor to Seattle may find worth checking out during his or her travels:
+The following is a brief guide to establishments that a visitor to Seattle may find worth checking out during his or her travels:

 • Ivar’s Acres of Clams (1001 Alaskan Way at Pier 54): The flagship of a regional chain of seafood restaurants (which also has a presence at all of Seattle’s sports venues), Ivar’s is one of many eateries along the waterfront and is well-known for its clam chowder.
 At the stadiums, look for the Ivar Dog — pieces of fried cod and cole slaw in a hot dog bun.